Facilitators

 Arthur Velwest (they/he) joined us to host a once-a-week game and then stuck around.
 And we’re so glad they did!
 Arthur is a fantastic game master who facilitates table-top games, live action role-playing games, online game time, and outdoor adventures.

-He’s been a co-director since 2016 and admissions coordinator since 2018.
+Ryan has been a co-director since 2016 and admissions coordinator since 2018.

 Abby Oulton (she/her) joined ALC-NYC when the school first officially opened as the flagship ALC in the fall of 2013.
 Starting in 2015, she took on a bunch of administration and community building work.
 In 2016, she assumed co-directorship of the school and started organizing trainings.
 Since 2017, she has served as vice president of the ALC Network, doing work that very much echoes what she does locally in NYC, and consulting for other organizations.
 She’s nerdy about systems and about how learning happens, in machines and societies as much as in individual living beings.
 She loves working directly with groups of self-directed kids, but she does more writing and behind-the-scenes work these days.